Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Spousal impoverishment protections are designed to ensure that if a person needs Medicaid-funded long-term care services, their spouse will be able to retain enough income and assets to continue to live in the community and avoid becoming impoverished.

-Medicaid has a strict asset limit when applicants are 65 or older, blind or disabled (aged, blind, or disabled, also known as ABD Medicaid).
-The specifics vary by state, but the median asset limit is $2,000 for a single individual and $3,000 for a couple (some states do have higher limits or even no limit at all, but those are the exception).
-And in general, eligibility for ABD Medicaid is based on household income and assets.
+Medicaid has a strict asset limit when applicants are 65 or older, blind or disabled (aged, blind, or disabled, also known as ABD Medicaid), in addition to an income limit.
+The specifics vary by state, but most states use an asset limit of $2,000 for a single individual and $3,000 for a couple, and these are not adjusted annually the way income limits are (some states do have higher limits or even no limit at all, but those are the exception).1

 But spouses of enrollees requiring Medicaid nursing home benefits or Home and Community Based Services (HCBS) often do not need Medicaid coverage for themselves.
 If regular Medicaid ABD asset limits applied to these ‘community spouses,’ they would struggle to pay for living expenses and home maintenance costs.

 (The term “community spouse” is used because that person continues to live at home, in the community, as opposed to needing to transfer to a nursing home or other institution.
-But this can be misleading, because many people who qualify for Medicaid long-term care coverage are able to remain in their homes, using HCBS.
-So when we refer to the “community spouse,” that just means the spouse who isn’t in need of Medicaid’s long-term care coverage.
+But this can be misleading, because many people who qualify for Medicaid long-term care coverage can remain in their homes, using HCBS.
+So when we refer to the “community spouse,” that just means the spouse who doesn’t need Medicaid’s long-term care coverage.
 A community spouse can also be referred to as a well spouse or a non-applicant spouse.)

 But what if the community spouse has little or no income in their own name, and most of the household income is in the name of the spouse who is needing long-term care?
 That would leave the community spouse with little or no income if the full income of the spouse receiving LTSS was used to fund their care.
 To address this, there’s a rule allowing community spouses to keep a Minimum Monthly Maintenance Needs Allowance (MMMNA) from their Medicaid spouse’s monthly income.
 This is sometimes called a “spousal allowance.”